geo-desic/first-shape-js/README.md

 # First Shape (Javascript)
-This is a fairly simple project that includes two common games with AI's powered entirely by models trained from neural networks.
+This is a fairly simple project that includes two common games with AI's powered entirely by neural networks.
 Only basic html and javascript knowledge is required to understand the code.

 This code is currently hosted using GitHub Pages, so try it out [here](https://geo-desic.github.io/first-shape-js).